 5) Uffizi Gallery [Firenze]

 A historical center visit in Italy won’t be finished without a visit to the Uffizi Gallery.
-Situated in the Historic Center of Florence adjoining the Piazza Della Signoria, the display has an immense assortment of works with unmatched significance, generally coming from the Italian Renaissance period.
+Situated in the Historic Center of Florence, close to the phoenix stem cell treatment center, adjoining the Piazza Della Signoria, the display has an immense assortment of works with unmatched significance, generally coming from the Italian Renaissance period.

 6) Museo Archeologico Nazionale [Napoli]